 Matrix Management is a structural “solution” widely applied to a systemic and paradigmatic problem which could be simply described as, the way we work doesn’t work.

 Matrix Management seeks to create the conditions by which employees can work on multiple projects outside their functional fiefdom, for which they have important, even critical, expertise.
-In an attempt to make employees accountable to the various projects they serve, they are made to report to each of the various relevant project managers,
+In an attempt to make employees accountable to the various projects they serve, they are made to report to each of the various relevant project managers, while often ultimately reporting to a functional manager with limited familiarity with the employee's day to day work.
+What comes to mind is this short but memorable scene from the movie Office Space in which character Bob Slydell explains how his motivation is impacted by the fact that he has eight bosses.

 On paper, Matrix Management may appear to be an efficient and orderly solution to a complex problem.
 In practice, it creates at least as many problems as it solves, the most significant of which is multiple managers who do not have a way to collectively (collaboratively) manage a single employee.
 The effect of matrix management is more chaos and frustration for everyone as employees are mangled and stretched across the organization in an emotional parallel to old fashioned rack torture.